Fools Garden: Background

-Peter Freudenthaler and Volker Hinkel are the founding members and the only members of the original lineup still active.
+Peter Freudenthaler and Volker Hinkel (both pictured in 2012) are the founding members and the only members of the original lineup still active.

 In 1987, Volker Hinkel and Claus-Dieter Wissler founded the music project called Magazine.
 Together they recorded two songs: "W. A. R." (this song was dedicated to the Gulf War) and "A Time of Life".
 Later in 1991, Hinkel entered the University of Stuttgart, where he became acquainted with Peter Freudenthaler, who studied multimedia technology.
 Prior to starting his studies at the university, Peter Freudenthaler had already participated in several musical groups and worked as a piano tuner.
 Having learned that Freudenthaler also composed music, Hinkel asked him for recordings of his songs ("Sandy" and "Tell Me Who I Am"), and later invited him to Magazine.
 Hinkel reworked Freudenthaler's arrangement of "Lena", which was the first work of the Hinkel/Freudenthaler duo.

 Despite being Germans, the musicians made the decision to write songs in English, as they felt that English was more suitable to their music and the performers who inspired them sang in English as well.

 We discovered that we both have a great passion for music and that we have lived only three kilometers apart geographically since childhood.
 We started to write songs together and quickly realized that it worked really well.
 So it really had to be some kind of fateful encounter, because the interaction with no one else worked that well before.

 — —Peter Freudenthaler on acquaintance with Volker Hinkel.

 Together they rearranged their compositions and recorded them on a compact cassette.
 Via Steffen Koch (who became the band's manager for the next few years), this cassette got to Gunter Koch.
 He listened to Magazine's songs, appreciated them and agreed to collaborate with the band on following recordings.
 Being inspired by the performance of Oasis, Blur and The Beatles, the musicians chose to play Britpop, despite the fact that it was extremely difficult to achieve any commercial success playing such music, since dance music and techno were especially popular in Germany in those years.

 That came out of a beer mood.
 We sat together in a local pub that evening, ate, drank beer and thought about how to call our new album.
 "Garden" came into our minds and at some point "Fool's Garden" echoed through the room.
 Then the name for the album was born.
 When it came time to start the band, we still liked the name so much that we said we'd just call the whole band "Fool's Garden".